symbiote/docker-runtime/readme.md

 [//]: # (After starting the debugger in your IDE, you'll need to open your browser using a URL parameter as xdebug is _not_ configured for auto-run, eg)
 [//]: # (https://mysite.symlocal/?XDEBUG_SESSION_START=1)

-## Building the images

-Contains Docker file definitions for

-* Apache2
-* PHP FPM
-* Selenium
-* Node (in particular, yarn toolset)

-Apache2 is built from a base ubuntu 16.04, rather than library/httpd.
-This maintains consistency with Symbiote's standard environment configuration.

-Each sub-folder contains their own specific dockerfile definitions.

-Built images can then be pushed to docker-hub; please speak to marcus@symbiote.com.au before doing so!

-The recommended docker-compose structure uses the above, as well as references to the following from upstream docker repositories:

-* MySQL
-* mailhog
-* Adminer
-* Elastic Search

 ## Customising images on a per-project basis